Whitney Wolfe Herd

-Whitney Wolfe Herd (born July 1, 1989) is an American entrepreneur.

-She is the founder, executive chair, and CEO of Bumble, an online dating platform, launched in 2014.
+Whitney Wolfe Herd (born July 1, 1989) is an American entrepreneur most notable as the founder, executive chair, and CEO of Bumble.
 She is a co-founder of Tinder and was previously its Vice President of Marketing.

-Wolfe has been recognized as part of Forbes’ 30 Under 30, the Time 100 list, Bloomberg’s 50 Most Influential ranking, and InStyle’s “50 Women Who Are Changing the World” list.
-In February 2021, Wolfe became the world's youngest female billionaire when she took Bumble public.
-She is the youngest woman to take company public in the United States, at age 31.
+Wolfe became the world's youngest female billionaire when she took Bumble public in 2021; she was also the youngest woman to take a company public in the United States, at age 31.

 Early life and education

-Wolfe Herd was born as Whitney Wolfe in Salt Lake City, Utah, to Kelly Wolfe and Michael Wolfe.
+Whitney Wolfe was born in Salt Lake City, Utah, to Kelly and Michael Wolfe.

 Wolfe attended Judge Memorial Catholic High School.
-For college, she attended Southern Methodist University, where she majored in international studies and was a member of the Kappa Kappa Gamma sorority.
+For college, she attended Southern Methodist University, where she majored in international studies and was a member of Kappa Kappa Gamma sorority.

-While in college and at the age of 20, she partnered with celebrity stylist Patrick Aufdenkamp to launch the non-profit organization called "Help Us Project" to sell bamboo tote bags to benefit areas affected by the BP oil spill.
-The bags received national press after celebrities, such as Rachel Zoe and Nicole Richie, were photographed with them.
-Soon after, she introduced a second business with Aufdenkamp called "Tender Heart".
+While in college at the age of 20, she partnered with celebrity stylist Patrick Aufdenkamp to launch a non-profit organization, the Help Us Project, which sold bamboo tote bags to benefit areas affected by the Deepwater Horizon oil spill.
+The bags received national attention after celebrities, including Rachel Zoe and Nicole Richie, were photographed with them.
+Soon after, she launched a second venture with Aufdenkamp — a clothing line named Tender Heart.

-After graduating, Wolfe Herd traveled to Southeast Asia where she worked with orphanages.
+After graduating, Wolfe Herd worked with orphanages in Southeast Asia.

 Career

 Early career

-In 2012, at age 22, Wolfe Herd joined the startup Cardify, a project led by Sean Rad through Hatch Labs IAC incubator.
-The project was later abandoned, but Wolfe Herd joined the development team for the dating app Tinder (previously known as MatchBox) with Rad and Chris Gulczynski.
+In 2012, at age 22, Wolfe joined Cardify, a startup led by Sean Rad at the Hatch Labs business incubator.
+The project was later abandoned, but Wolfe joined the development team of Tinder (initially called MatchBox) with Rad and Christopher Gulczynski.

-Wolfe Herd became vice president of marketing for Tinder.
-She was reportedly behind the name of the app, taking inspiration from the flame logo and the idea of tinder, which is easily combustible material used to start a fire.
-She has also been credited with fueling its popularity on college campuses and growing its user base.
+Before the app's launch, Wolfe was named vice president of marketing for Tinder.
+She reportedly came up with the name of the app, taking inspiration from the flame logo and the idea of tinder – easily combustible material used to start a fire.
+She has also been credited with fueling the app's initial popularity on college campuses and growing its user base.

-Wolfe Herd resigned from Tinder in April 2014 due to growing tensions with other company executives.
-On June 30, 2014, she filed a lawsuit against Tinder for sexual harassment; the case was settled in September 2014.
+Wolfe resigned from Tinder in April 2014.
+In September of that year, she received a more than $1 million settlement from her lawsuit against the company for sexual discrimination and sexual harassment after dating a Tinder co-founder who became "verbally controlling and abusive".

-Having received online harassment, Wolfe Herd started sketching out a female-only social network centered around compliments which was to be called Merci.
-Even though she didn't want to go back to the dating industry initially, in the following months she cooperated with Badoo founder Andrey Andreev on assembling a team and developing a new female-friendly dating app.
-She planned to name the app Moxie, but this name was already taken.